seattlecoderdojo/DojoGuides/!BADGES/README.md

 We currently print badges in runs of 1,000 stickers with allstickerprinting.com.
 The badge costs $29.99 and we have to pay the state approx $3 in use tax.

-You may donate $35 by PayPal ($33 + $2 for PayPal fees) directly to Seattle CoderDojo if you don't need a tax deduction. $39 by PayPal or \$37 by check to Urban Sparks if you do need a tax deduction.
+You may contribute $35 by PayPal ($33 + $2 for PayPal fees) directly to Seattle CoderDojo if you don't need a tax deduction. $39 by PayPal or \$37 by check to Urban Sparks if you do need a tax deduction.

 We appreciate Urban Sparks support of our mission, but they have to do paperwork and oversight to accept tax-deductible donations on our behalf, so there is a processing fee we have to add for donations meant to cover specific costs.